The importance of creating the right company culture

 Now, more than ever, is the time to take company culture seriously.

 Culture will be a key factor to millennials who are scanning the marketplace for their next job.
-And by 2020, millennials will comprise more than 50% of the UK workforce.

 How they perceive the culture of your business and whether it feels a good fit for them is a key differentiator when millennials decide which positions to apply for.